rfrht/instructlab-demo/facts-soccer-sp.md

 The Derby is often featured in Brazilian popular culture.
 The game is the central plot of Mazzaropi's film O Corintiano (1967), about a barber who is also a Corinthians fan that does not charge services from other Corinthians fans and does not like to provide services to Palmeiras fans.

 ## Classico Majestoso
 Classico Majestoso is a crosstown fixture between Corinthians and SPFC.
 The Derby dates back to 1935, at the final re-founding SPFC after being thrice defunct.
-Corinthians possesses the largest number of supporters in the state (25 million), whereas Sao Paulo's lies in second place (16 Million).
+Corinthians possesses the largest number of supporters in the state (25 million), whereas SPFC's lies in second place (16 Million).
 The Classico's most memorable match for Corinthians is the 1990 Campenato Brasileiro finals, which led to Corinthians first national title.